rsssf/rsssf.github.io/index.md

 Q: How does the "magic" work?

-A: If the text follows the RSSSF (structured text) format conventions than you can use the (sportdb) RSSSF parser (& tokenizer) to "automagically" break-up the text into its (semantic) parts - resulting in:
+A: If the text follows the Football.TXT (structured text) format conventions than you can use the Football.TXT lexer & parser machinery to "automagically" break-up the text into its (semantic) parts, that is, tokens (that build-up the parse tree and more) resulting in:

 ``` ruby
 [[:round, "Round 1"]],